ScutGame/Scut/readme.md

 ----------------
 ###Version: 6.5.8.6 (2014-7-18) Stable
 ```
-1 Add the load from the Redis data to the Cache can be set to filter;
+1.Add the load from the Redis data to the Cache can be set to filter;
-2 Modify the Web project can not support custom protocol;
+2.Modify the Web project can not support custom protocol;
-3 Modify the Share type of Model in Redis null will try to load data from DB;
+3.Modify the Share type of Model in Redis null will try to load data from DB;
-4 Modify the Model namespace has '_' character when the data access in Redis;
+4.Modify the Model namespace has '_' character when the data access in Redis;
 ```
 old version [more](http://scutgame.com/log).